datagrok-ai/public/help/datagrok/solutions/domains/bio/bio.md

 Datagrok _viewers_ recognize and display macromolecules.
 The majority of the viewers were built from scratch to take advantage of Datagrok's in-memory database, enabling seamless access to the same data across all viewers.
 Viewers also share a consistent design and usage patterns.
 Any action taken on one viewer, such as hovering, selecting, or [filtering](../../../../visualize/viewers/filters.md), is automatically applied to all other viewers, creating an interconnected system ideal for exploratory data analysis.

-Macromolecule-specific viewers inlude [sequence logo](../../../../visualize/viewers/aminoacids-web-logo.md), 3D structure viewers ([biostructure](../../../../visualize/viewers/biostructure.md) and [NGL viewer](../../../../visualize/viewers/ngl.md)), and [sequence tree viewers](../../../../visualize//viewers/dendrogram.md).
+Macromolecule-specific viewers include [sequence logo](../../../../visualize/viewers/aminoacids-web-logo.md), 3D structure viewers ([biostructure](../../../../visualize/viewers/biostructure.md) and [NGL viewer](../../../../visualize/viewers/ngl.md)), and [sequence tree viewers](../../../../visualize//viewers/dendrogram.md).
 Examples of general-purpose viewers that can be used to analyze biological data include a [scatterplot](../../../../visualize/viewers/scatter-plot.md), a [network diagram](../../../../visualize/viewers/network-diagram.md), a [tile viewer](../../../../visualize/viewers/tile-viewer.md),a [bar chart](../../../../visualize/viewers/bar-chart.md), a [form viewer](../../../../visualize/viewers/form.md), and [trellis plot](../../../../visualize/viewers/trellis-plot.md), and others.

 <details>
 <summary>Examples</summary>